Angela Thompson

 Transform bills and invoices into audit-ready data

-OCR functionality allows the platform to extract consumption data from utility bills, supplier invoices, and fuel receipts automatically.
-Instead of uploading PDFs or entering data by hand, teams get structured, standardised data ready for reporting and assurance.
+OCR functionality should let the platform extract consumption data from utility bills, supplier invoices, and fuel receipts automatically, so teams get structured, standardised data ready for reporting and assurance instead of uploading PDFs or entering data by hand.

 With ASRS, climate disclosures must meet the same level of rigour as financial statements.
 That means traceability, defensible assumptions, and clear internal controls.

-Get scopes 1, 2 and 3 right down to the details
+Get Scope 1, 2 and 3 right down to the details

 Your platform must align with the GHG Protocol and use Australian-specific emissions factors from the Department of Industry, Science and Resources.
 Relying on generic global averages risks non-compliance and undermines the credibility of your report.